Insights >

 Winter is coming

-With winter just around the corner, people start gearing up for lower temperatures.
-The newest winter fashion and clothing, like coats, are what people will be searching for.
 In contrast to the extremely humid rainy season, Japanese winters are quite dry.
-Humidifiers are frequently at the top of shopping lists for many during this time, and are placed in bedrooms and living areas around the house.
-Despite coming out of the pandemic, people are still in a state of high alert.
-Winter brings an increased possibility of catching a cold, so sales of all sorts of anti-infection precautions, from hand sanitisers to vitamin boosts, can expect an increase.
+Humidifiers are frequently at the top of shopping lists for many during this time and are placed in bedrooms and living areas around the house.

-– humidifier baby
+– humidifier ranking

 – humidifier desk